Delyth Jewell: Senedd

 Jewell was second on the party list in the South Wales East region in the 2016 Welsh election, from which only Steffan Lewis was elected.
 After Lewis died on 11 January 2019, Jewell succeeded him into the Senedd on 16 January 2019.
 She was sworn into office on 8 February 2019.

+In the 2026 Senedd election, she will be a candidate in the Blaenau Gwent Caerffili Rhymni constituency.